hezro/snyk-projects-import/README.md

 - `--filePath=` - Optional: Relative path to one or more files.
 If passing in more than one file use a comma `,` to separate. e.g., `--filePath=Dockerfile,kubernetes/goof-deployment.yaml`
 - `@args` - Optional: You can also read one or more arguments from a file.

+- ** Flags or arguments cannot be repeated.
+If you have a flag defined in the args file then you cannot also pass that same flag in on the command-line. **

 # Examples
 You can find usage instructions by running: